Integrating with Golang Apps

 rr.Serve() will block until it returns an error or nil if it was stopped gracefully.

-To gracefully stop the server, we simply call rr.Stop()
+To gracefully stop the server, simply call rr.Stop()

 Last updated